Get familiar with the most effective performance testing practices for your mobile apps!

 You can only carry out effective performance testing if you know enough about the application.
 Ask questions such as these:

-This due-diligence helps in creating and testing user scenarios, which is a very important step in performance testing.
+This due-diligence helps in creating and testing user scenarios, which is a very important step in performance testing of an app.

 We often discuss the importance of the ‘shift-left' approach in the context of software development and recommend beginning to test early in the software development life-cycle (SDLC).
 The benefits of this approach are well-known, such as cost savings and timely delivery.